How to retire to Australia

 Your monthly expenses may not have changed much, but your income will tend to reduce by at least 30% (and perhaps more).

-Healthcare is an important consideration too.
-Australia works on a system of universal medical cover called Medicare, and all taxpayers contribute 2% of their income.
+Healthcare is an important consideration, too.
+Australia works on a system of universal medical cover called Medicare, and resident taxpayers contribute 2% of their income.
+Non-residents are not required to pay the 2% Medicare levy.

 However, this cover usually only applies to around 75% of primary care charges, so most Australians buy insurance to account for any shortfall.
 Be sure to factor this into your monthly expenses.